1–2 spots available for Q2 · Claim yours

 5–10 person engineering team

-Node.js (Nest) is the best all-round pick for a 5-10 person team because the hiring pool is the largest and the framework scales across services cleanly.
+Node.js (Nest) is my best all-round pick for a 5–10 person team because the hiring pool is the largest and the framework scales across services cleanly.
 Laravel still holds up well for SaaS products.
 Go becomes interesting if you have infrastructure-heavy services.

 10+ person engineering team